Structured Output

 Models output text.
 It may be structured text, but it's still text.
 There is no 'executable code' returned.
 The harness is a program to help do the next thing given an LLM's structured text response.

 The critical signal is stop_reason.
 When the model returns "stop_reason": "tool_use", the harness knows there are tool calls to execute.
 When it returns "end_turn", the harness waits for the user.
 One field determines whether the loop continues or pauses.
+Its this standardization that allows us to build software off the back of LLM output.

 The other subtle insight is tool use IDs.
 Each tool call gets a unique ID like toolu_01A....
 My first assumption was these get looked up server-side — they don't.
 LLM APIs are stateless.
 The ID exists so the model can look back through conversation history and match which result corresponds to which request.
 It's a self-referencing bookmark in a growing document.